heidelberg-hepml/lloca/docs/source/more-backbones/index.rst

 Implementing tensorial message-passing
 --------------------------------------

-Tensorial message-passing requires modifications to the backbone architecture.
+When using local canonicalization, we find that it is necessary to implement tensorial message-passing in the backbone architecture  to benefit from canonicalization.
+Without tensorial message-passing, i.e. only scalar latent representations, we find poor performance, even below the non-equivariant baseline, see `Table 1, 2, 4 in the HEP paper <https://arxiv.org/abs/2508.14898>`_.

+If you do not want to commit to modifying your backbone architecture yet, you can get a feeling for the gains of LLoCa by testing its *global canonicalization* variant.
+Global canonicalization uses a single global frame for the whole event, instead of seperate frames for each particle, and therefore does *not* require tensorial message-passing.
+In our experiments, we found that global canonicalization slightly improves performance compared to the non-equivariant baseline, but does not reach the performance of local canonicalization, see `Table 1 in the HEP paper <https://arxiv.org/abs/2508.14898>`_.
+Global canonicalization is implemented in the Frames-Net classes, e.g. :class:`lloca.framesnet.equi_frames.LearnedPDFrames`, by setting `is_global=True`.

-The following pages contain the required `git diff` to add tensorial message-passing for the backbone networks used in the original LLoCa publications.
+The following pages contain the `git diff` to add tensorial message-passing for the backbone networks used in the original LLoCa publications, to provide assistance for anyone wishing to implement tensorial message-passing in their favourite backbone architecture.

 * :doc:`transformer`
 * :doc:`particletransformer`